contentful/marketplace-partner-apps/README.md

     - Once again `"react-scripts test"` is common for many apps and should be considered if you do not have complicated tests.
 Having at least basic testing and coverage will ensure your app does not deploy if breaking changes are introduced by your work or dependabot (see below).
   - `deploy`
     - All code deployed by the `marketplace-partner-apps` repo must be hosted by contentful.
 Your deploy job should look something like this:
       `contentful-app-scripts upload --ci --bundle-dir ./build --organization-id ${DEFINITIONS_ORG_ID} --definition-id APP_DEFINITION_ID --token ${CONTENTFUL_CMA_TOKEN}` - Make sure `--bundle-dir` points to the output of your build process (`./build` if you used `"react-scripts build"`). - `DEFINITIONS_ORG_ID` and `CONTENTFUL_CMA_TOKEN` do not need to be changed and will be appropriately filled by the build process. - The value of `APP_DEFINITION_ID` can be the id you might have used to test your deploy in you contentful space.
-This value can be found in the app definition after creating a custom app. **The Ecosystems Inteegrations team will update this value to a shared, official space.
+This value can be found in the app definition after creating a custom app. **The Ecosystems Integrations team will update this value to a shared, official space.
 Please do not update it in subsequent changes/pull requests.**

-- Additional scripts that are highly encouraged:
+  - `deploy:staging` This script is not necessary at this point in time.
+We are currently working to add an official Contentful staging organization to house staging marketplace partner spaces and the respective staging app definition, for which this script can eventually point to.
-  - `deploy:staging` Similar to the deploy command but pointed toward a testing space environment.
+  - Additionally, ensure that the package version number is below 1.0.0.
+The version of 1.0.0 is reserved for initial release.

 > **Please note that dependabot is enabled in this repo and will run automatically.**
 > While it will attempt to only upgrade dependencies without breaking changes, it is possible it will still introduce issues.
 Creating and maintaining comprehensive tests is critical to preventing code and build issues.